 Staff we spoke with reception staff who were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were kind, helpful and polite.
-We saw that staff treated patients with respect, were professional and welcoming at the reception desk and over the telephone.
+Patients commented positively that staff were polite, friendly and caring.
+We saw that staff treated patients with respect, were professional and approachable at the reception desk and over the telephone.

 Nervous patients said staff were compassionate and understanding.